 Motivation of random vibration tests of vibration shaker such as the hydraulic vibration shaker uses an irregular random input signal, which includes all frequency components within the specified frequency range (wideband) at all times.
 Its instantaneous value follows a normal (Gaussian) distribution.
 The distribution within the frequency range is represented by the acceleration spectral density (ASD) curve.

 Random vibration is the most common type of trigger that occurs in the real environment.
 Its instantaneous value in the future cannot be predicted from the past state, and can only be predicted based on probability.
 In fact, these properties are suitable for most calculations related to random vibration, such as fatigue and alternating stress.

 Unlike sinusoidal tests, random vibrations of the vibration shaker trigger the resonance throughout the duration, although it does not reach the maximum value.
 Most random signals in the laboratory have 3 times RMS value, which means that the instantaneous value of the trigger can extend from zero to 3 times the total RMS value in the test frequency range .
 A greater consideration for random trigger is that there will be a large amount of stress alternating between zero crossings, both positive and negative .
 This property will affect fatigue damage and thus the life expectancy to failure.

-Whether it is sinusoidal or random vibration, only a understanding of production, transportation, use environment, the properties and characteristics of the test equipment, can choose your own suitable vibration mode more appropriately, so as to screen high-quality products and improve performances of defective products .
+Whether it is sinusoidal or random vibration, only a understanding of production, transport simulation vibration testing machine, use environment, the properties and characteristics of the test equipment, can choose your own suitable vibration mode more appropriately, so as to screen high-quality products and improve performances of defective products .